 Mr. Goyder has been involved in a range of exploration projects and in the formation and management of various publicly listed companies.
-He is currently Chairman of Uranium Equities Limited and Liontown Resources Limited, all entities being listed on the ASX.
-Mr. Goyder was also previously a director of ASX Listed Strike Energy Limited.
+He is currently Chairman of Uranium Equities Limited and Liontown Resources Limited, and a director of Strike Energy Limited.
+All entities being listed on the ASX.

-Stephen Quin -Non-executive Director
+Stephen Quin - Non-executive Director